lilmond/sudos/README.md

 ## What's new?
 ### v2.5.5
+- Added a picture of a satisfying cat.
 - You don't need to worry about getting a proxy list anymore as we already implemented a proxy list scraper in the tool (thanks to andress134 for the suggestion).
 - We completely removed the HTTP statistics as we cannot accurately collect data from it.
 - Added custom header parameters.